This is a quick reference cheat sheet for understanding and writing YAML format configuration files.

 values: &ref

-- will be reused below
+- reused below

 other_values: